-Yes, the empty nest years came sooner than I anticipated, and the rhythm of life greatly changed upon the departure of both daughters as they went off to college, and built their own lives.
+Yes, the empty nest years came sooner than I anticipated, and the rhythm of life greatly changed upon the departure of both daughters as they went off to college and careers and built their own lives.
 They are thriving in the new season of their lives, and my husband and I are thriving in this new season of our lives.

 Life is full of changing seasons.
-Yet, through life’s changing seasons, I have found there is one thing that will never change.
-I can and I will trust God with it all and through it all.
+This is also true for our dreams and goals that can also change with the tide of different life seasons.
+Yet, through life’s changing seasons, we will find there is one thing that will never change.
+We can trust God with it all and through it all!

 Surely goodness and mercy shall follow me all the days of my life; and I will dwell in the house of the Lord forever.
 Psalm 23:6